Ustekinumab for psoriasis

 Precautions when considering ustekinumab

 - Chronic infection or a history of recurrent infection.
 Ustekinumab should not be administered until the infection resolves or is adequately treated.

 - Ustekinumab should not be administered to patients with active tuberculosis.
-Prior to biologic treatment, chest X-ray, Mantoux and/or quantiferon gold testing should be performed.
-Consider anti-tuberculosis therapy prior to initiation of utekinumab in patients with a past history of latent or active tuberculosis.
+Prior to biologic treatment, chest X-ray, Mantoux and/or QuantiFERON gold indirect testing should be performed.
+Consider anti-tuberculosis therapy prior to initiation of ustekinumab in patients with a past history of latent or active tuberculosis.
 Patients receiving ustekinumab should be monitored closely for signs and symptoms of active tuberculosis during and after treatment.